TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 30/Proverbs 30.12.md

 ---

-There is a generation that are pure in their own eyes, And [yet] are not washed from their filthiness.
+There is a generation that is pure in their own eyes, yet are not washed from their filthiness.